 • Celebrate community and whānau, strengthening relationships for the future.

 Matariki embodies te ao Māori (the Māori worldview) and links people to the environment, the stars, and the spiritual world.
+This means Matariki is a great time to acknowledge and remember the many Māori traditions and ancestral knowledge.
+Matariki celebrations can include:

 • Understanding the significance of celestial events in determining seasons and planting cycles.